hyunbin7303/HpCli/README.md

 # HpCli

+## Objective of this application.
+* Developing a command-line tool that encrypts and decrypts files using cryptography libraries.
+Ensure proper key management and explore the Rust standard library's file I/O capabilities.

 ## General Usage of this application
 * Mathematic Helper - Try to implement math formula
 * File Zipping or unzipping.